KDE/documentation-develop-kde-org/content/hig/platform/settings.md

 -   Place the main title at the top left corner of the window or view your form is placed in.

 -   For a desktop app, put your settings page inside a dialog window.
+On mobile, use a full-screen view for your settings page.

 -   Place Help, Defaults, Reset, OK, Apply, and Cancel buttons on the bottom of the dialog window.